 How do you like to finish your seams?
 Let us know if there’s any technique you’ve been wanting to try down below and we can showcase it in a tutorial!

 About the Author: Hi!
 I’m Rachel, a fashion-obsessed maker from Canada.
 My goal here is to inspire you to sew creatively and try new things.
-You can usually find me drinking cold coffee while hanging out with my cat, or blogging my creations on The Wild Stitch.
+You can usually find me drinking cold coffee while hanging out with my cat, or blogging my creations on Maker Style.